Hue A60 E27 LED Bulb – White | Philips Hue UK

-Get comfortable, soft white light and instant dimming with this E27 smart LED bulb.
-Suitable for most standard light fixtures, this bulb lets you bring smart light anywhere in your home.
+With a brightness equivalent to a 75 W bulb and instant dimming, this E27 smart LED bulb brings the perfect amount of soft white light anywhere in your home.

 - Free shipping over £50 (UK only)